SharePoint/sp-dev-docs/docs/sp-add-ins/secure-data-access-and-client-object-models-for-sharepoint-add-ins.md

 ---
-title: Secure data access and client object models for SharePoint Add-ins ms.date: 11/01/2017 ms.prod: sharepoint
+title: Secure data access and client object models for SharePoint Add-ins
+description: Connectivity options for accessing data on SharePoint and on external systems, and available APIs for accessing data from your add-in. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Secure data access and client object models for SharePoint Add-ins

-Learn about the data access options you have when you build SharePoint Add-ins, including connectivity options for accessing data on SharePoint and on external systems, as well as the APIs that are available when you want to access data from your add-in.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 In evaluating your data access options for SharePoint Add-ins, you have to assess your add-in environment and consider several factors, such as communication between the client and server, and the permission level that is required for your add-in to perform the required tasks.
 You also have to evaluate the APIs that are available in the model for SharePoint Add-ins.

+<a name="SP15_dataaccessoptions_considerations"> </a>
 ## High-level overview of data in SharePoint Add-ins
-<a name="SP15_dataaccessoptions_considerations"> </a>

 It is difficult to imagine a SharePoint Add-in (or any add-in for that matter) that does not need to query, store, or manipulate data.
 In your add-in, you will frequently have to retrieve and manipulate SharePoint data, such as items in document libraries and lists, metadata, or user profiles.
 Similarly, you might have scenarios where you need to access external data in your add-in.
 The model for SharePoint Add-ins provides multiple connectivity options and a rich set of APIs for accessing the data and services that reside on SharePoint and on external systems.